raspberrypilearning/puzzle-room/en/step_4.md

 --- /task ---

-The **handwheel** will be able to be turned by a few degrees at a time, so the angle it has been turned will need to be stored.
+Like a real handwheel, the **handwheel** sprite will only be able to be turned by a few degrees at a time, so the angle it has been turned will need to be stored.

 --- task ---